sukulent/namefix/README.md

 	- if no-smart flag is not set, replace according to smart_fixes
 	- if no-periods flag is not set, replace periods
 - The new path is constructed from original, new filename and original extensions
 - If report flag is set, print the file if new path differs from original, print absolute paths if --verbose-long flag is set, continue to next file.
 - If any verbose flag is set, print info and if original path and new path are the same, continue to next file.
 - If dry-run flag is set, skip this, otherwise:
-	- If any keep flag is set, copy the file (if it fails, and ignore-errors not set, exit)
+	- If any keep flag is set, copy the file
+		(if it fails, and ignore-errors not set, exit)
 	- Else rename the file (if it fails, and ignore-errors not set, exit)
 - If all files were processed
-	- and ignore-errors flag is set and errors happend, print how many there were, otherwise
+	- and ignore-errors flag is set and errors happened, print how many there were, otherwise
 - Exit.